rocky-linux/documentation/docs/books/admin_guide/06-users.md

 ```

 * 1: Name of the group.
-* 2: Password (`x` if defined in `/etc/gshadow`).
+* 2: The group password is identified by `x`.
+The group password is stored in `/etc/gshadow`.
 * 3: GID.
-* 4: Guest members (separated by commas, does not contain core members).
+* 4: Supplementary users in the group (excluding the unique primary user).

 !!!
 Note

    Each line in the `/etc/group` file corresponds to a group.
-Users whose group is their primary group are not listed at this level.
-This membership information is in fact already provided by the `/etc/passwd` file...
+The primary user info is stored in `/etc/passwd`.

 ### `/etc/gshadow` file